erianiel/taketime/README.md

-# Taketime: movie and TV show time calculator
+# Take time: movie and TV show time calculator

 A web app that helps you calculate how long it will take to binge a show, based on your available watch time.